Industry Profile: Stephane Meunier

 Are there any exciting projects or initiatives you are working on that you’d like to highlight to our readers?

-Professionally, my organization is going through some important transformations embracing digitalization and I’m happy to be an integral part of those initiatives.
+Professionally, my organization is going through some important transformations, embracing digitalization in the industry, and I’m happy to be an integral part of those initiatives.

-Personally, I’m completing my Masters in International Management with Lancaster University in the UK through the IMPM Executive program.
-It’s been an exciting journey which has taken me to the UK, Canada, India, Japan, the Maldives and Brazil, and I look forward to submitting my thesis and graduating in December.
+Personally, I’ve completed my Masters in International Management with Lancaster University in the UK through the IMPM Executive program.
+It’s been an exciting journey which has taken me to the UK, Canada, India, Japan, the Maldives and Brazil, and I thrilled to have submitted my thesis on Middle Management and will be attending my graduation in December!

 I’m also excited to be a continuous part of VMA’s strategic transformation which I believe will bring the association to new heights.